 Related: The Health Benefits of Garlic

-The more you damage garlic's cell walls, the more sulfide-transforming enzymes you release—and with them, more pungent garlic flavor.
-Since crushing breaks the most cells, crushed garlic cloves taste stronger, whereas sliced or coarsely chopped garlic cloves taste milder.
+The more you damage garlic's cell walls, the more sulfide-transforming enzymes you release-and with them, more pungent garlic flavor.
+Since crushing breaks the most cells, crushed garlic cloves taste stronger, whereas coarsely chopped or sliced garlic cloves taste milder.
 Intact garlic cloves are mildest of all.
 Mashing minced garlic with a pinch of coarse salt can help tame the harsh flavor.

 Follow the steps for crushing and mincing the garlic.
 Sprinkle the minced garlic with a generous pinch of salt.
 Use the broad side of the knife (or a fork) to press and smear until it's a paste.
 Need to mash lots of cloves at once?
-Simply peel the cloves, then them place in a zip-top bag.
+Simply remove the cloves from the garlic bulb, peel the cloves, then place them in a zip-top bag.
 Press the air out of the bag, and use a rolling pin to mash multiple cloves.

 Pictured Recipe: Garlic Lover's Rub